 Rule Amendments Regarding 421-a Extended Affordability Program

-HPD’s proposed rule amendments would modify the definition of “Marketing Monitor” in the 421-a Extended Affordability Program Rules to eliminate the payment requirement and authorize the use of in-house as well as third-party marketing monitors.
+HPD’s final rule amendments modify the definition of “Marketing Monitor” in the 421-a Extended Affordability Program Rules to eliminate the payment requirement and authorize the use of in-house as well as third-party marketing monitors.
 These amendments would also clarify HPD’s practices under this program concerning the marketing guidelines by which Affordable Housing Units must be leased and the verification of eligibility for tenancy of Affordable Housing Units, and clarify other language in the existing rules to more precisely reflect HPD practices.

 Rule Amendment to Distribution Requirements for Buildings Receiving Benefits Pursuant to RPTL Section 421-a(1-15)

-HPD’s proposed rule amendment adds an additional ground for waiver of the distribution requirements for the former 421-a program based upon a story containing a single dwelling unit This same additional ground for waiver already is available in the Affordable New York Housing Program for new 421-a benefits and HPD wants to clarify that the waiver is available for eligible buildings receiving benefits under either program.
+HPD’s rule amendment adds an additional ground for waiver of the distribution requirements for the former 421-a program based upon a story containing a single dwelling unit This same additional ground for waiver already is available in the Affordable New York Housing Program for new 421-a benefits and HPD wants to clarify that the waiver is available for eligible buildings receiving benefits under either program.

 Rule Amendment Regarding Prevailing Wages for Building Service Workers